dmlc/tl2cgen/docs/tutorials/deploy.rst

 Once the TL2cgen runtime is installed, it suffices to follow instructions in :doc:`first`.

-Option 2: Deploy prediciton code only
+Option 2: Deploy prediction code only
 =====================================

 With this option, neither Python nor a C++ compiler is required.
 You should be